Consensys/doc.tessera/docs/Concepts/Privacy-Manager/Privacy-manager.md

 # Privacy manager

-Tessera is the privacy manager for the [GoQuorum](https://docs.goquorum.consensys.net) and [Hyperledger Besu](https://besu.hyperledger.org/en/stable/) Ethereum clients.
+Tessera is the privacy manager for [GoQuorum](https://docs.goquorum.consensys.net) and [Hyperledger Besu versions earlier than 25.1.0](https://besu.hyperledger.org/en/stable/).

 A privacy manager consists of two components, each with their own responsibilities: